 ICH is in the process of renovating its GCP Guidelines.
 ICH E8(R1) has been revised and ICH E6(R3) is in progress.
 These ICH projects will update the internationally accepted principles and practices in the design and conduct of studies that will ensure the protection of study participants and facilitate the acceptance of data and results by health authorities.
-As is typical with new or updated ICH or regulatory guidelines, stakeholders in the clinical trial ecosystem likely will have questions and face challenges in figuring out good approaches for implementing and operationalizing the new requirements.
-These solutions will help organizations identify efficient and effective approaches for operationalizing the revised ICH Guidelines.
+As is typical with new or updated ICH or regulatory guidelines, stakeholders in the clinical trial ecosystem likely will have questions and face challenges in implementing and operationalizing the new requirements.
+These solutions are intended to aid in this process.

 Agency: International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH)

 Effective Date: ICH E8(R1) – October 2021; ICH E6(R3) – Draft version (19 May 2023)

 - The team then developed a framework comprising several components to provide greater clarity and context for ICH E8(R1).

 - Upon release of ICH E6(R3), the team will review the revised guideline and determine if additional support is needed in any of the deliverables created to aid stakeholders operationalize ICH E6(R3).